Are you fortunate enough to have old journals and diaries from family members in your attic, garage, closet, or home hiding places?

 When numerous family members have access to the old family journals, they can benefit more than one person hoarding them in their home.
 Digitizing the diaries can accomplish this goal.

 This task also creates a second layer of preservation.
-If the physical item is ever damaged beyond repair, you and others can have a digital copy of the personal writings of your ancestors.
+If the physical item is ever damaged beyond repair, you and others can have a digital copy of your ancestors' personal writings.

 The American Library Association provides several tips for preserving diaries.